ptone/addme/README.md

    role
  - See the [docs](https://cloud.google.com/shell/docs/open-in-cloud-shell) for
-   "Open in Cloud Shell" - you can use a custom button or anchor text that can prompt the user for access
+   "Open in Cloud Shell" - you can use a custom button or anchor text that can prompt the user for access - it doesn't have to be the blue button above.